jtedesco/PUREMatchingSelector/README.md

     <h2>Output</h2>

-    The output for the prelimary stage will be in a folder specified by the user, where a CSV will generated for each mentor, showing the list of students who applied to him / her and their application information.
+    The output for the prelimary stage will be in a folder specified by the user, where a CSV will generated for each mentor, showing the list of students who applied to him / her and their application information.<br/><br/>

 </li>
 <li>